List of titles and honours of Arthur Wellesley, 1st Duke of Wellington: Arms

-Wellington's arms were given an augmentation of honour of the union badge of the United Kingdom to commemorate his services.
+Wellington's arms were given, effective August 1814, an augmentation of honour of the union badge of the United Kingdom to commemorate his services.
 He bore, Quarterly, I and IV gules, a cross argent, in each quarter five plates of the same; II and III, Or, a lion rampant gules, armed and langued azure.
 For augmentation, an inescutcheon charged with the crosses of St. George, St. Andrew, and St. Patrick combined, being the union badge of the United Kingdom.